 We start from the National Research Council's Nutrient Requirements of Horses (2007) to calculate daily digestible energy (Mcal/day) based on your horse's weight, age, workload, and health conditions.
 The same formulas board-certified equine nutritionists use.

 Hay is sized from body weight (1.5–3.0% BW depending on goal, workload, and conditions) and represents what you feed out, including typical waste.
-Concentrate only fills a calorie deficit if forage alone doesn't meet your horse's energy need.
+Grain (calorie concentrate or ration balancer) only fills what forage can't — calorie concentrate if forage doesn't meet your horse's energy need, or a balancer for vitamins and minerals on a forage-only diet.
+Pair with a slow feeder to extend forage time without overfeeding.

 Deep-dive guides from the Schneider Saddlery equine nutrition library.